Union of Autonomous Trade Unions of Croatia

-The Union of Autonomous Trade Unions of Croatia (SSSH) is recognized as the principal voice of Croatian trade unionism.
+The Union of Autonomous Trade Unions of Croatia (Savez samostalnih sindikata Hrvatske, SSSH) is recognized as the principal voice of Croatian trade unionism.
 It was founded in May 1990, and represents around 1/5 of organized workers in the country.
 It has 18 affiliated industrial unions.

 The SSSH is affiliated to the European Trade Union Confederation and the International Trade Union Confederation.